nikiimisal/3-tier_Architecture_Related/VPC_peering.md

    -- Set Source Type to Custom and enter 0.0.0.0/0 as the source—this allows access from the public internet.
    -- Because we need to install software.( i.e. nginx)

-5. Now, enter using SSH command in the Power Console to access the instance (server)...the instance to which we've assigned the public-accessible CIDR block will be accessible from the public internet.
-This          configuration allows us to install Nginx directly on that instance.
+<h2>5.
+Now, enter using SSH command in the Power Console to access the instance (server)...the instance to which we've assigned the public-accessible CIDR block will be accessible from the public internet.
+This          configuration allows us to install Nginx directly on that instance.</h2>

          sudo yum install nginx
          sudo service nginx start